-There were no changes in the Company's process, policies and approach to capital management during the years ended December 31, 2019 and 2018.
+There were no changes in the Company's process, policies and approach to capital management during the year ended December 31, 2020.

-The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than TSX-V which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of December 31, 2019, the Company believes it is compliant with the policies of the TSX-V.
+The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than TSX-V which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six (6) months.
+As of December 31, 2020, the Company believes it is compliant with the policies of the TSX-V.